Yield Gap UK: The Best-Performing Market in Our 20-Exchange Study (2000-2025)

 | Cash periods | 0 of 25 years | — |

 UK value stocks have long had a reputation for being better priced than their US counterparts.
-The data here supports that.
-The London market has consistently produced larger pools of high-earnings-yield, quality companies than US markets in relative terms, partly because UK investors have historically been more risk-averse and willing to pay dividends rather than growth premiums.
+The data supports that.
+The London market consistently produces pools of high-earnings-yield, quality companies — partly because UK investors have historically emphasized dividends and fundamental value over growth premiums.

 |---|---|---|---|